Asia giants join Iran diplomacy as sanctions hurt trade

 Cuts in Chinese oil purchases make India the biggest buyer of Iranian oil this year.
 A payments system for trade between India and Iran was shut down last year under U.S. pressure.
 Under a new agreement, Iran is meant to accept 45 percent of the value of its oil in Indian rupees to buy Indian goods, but the system is not yet running while India decides how such transactions would be taxed.
 Indian traders have had difficulty receiving payment for rice and tea they send to Iran.

-European Council President Herman Van Rompuy, visiting India, said the EU also wanted Delhi to help press Iran to give up its nuclear program to end sanctions.
+European Council President Herman Van Rompuy, visiting India, said the EU also wanted Delhi to help press Iran to give up its nuclear programme to end sanctions.

 "In order to achieve that result, you need more pressure on Iran, more sanctions on Iran," he said.